vipuldcoder/mhwkb.github.io/MHWKB_GROUP.md

 attract contributors or end-users to my project, or to the other projects listed, then I believe it serves a worthwhile purpose.

+If you are a member, it is suggested that in your [group settings](https://github.com/orgs/mhwkb/people), to make your membership public (it's private by default).
+That means you will show up on the group page as a member, and the group avatar and link will appear on your profile.

 If you would like your mental health project forked to the group, please send me the GitHub project URL.
 If you would like my fork of your project removed, please let me know.